 Broccoli Beef Stir Fry, Chinese Take Out Style

-This broccoli beef stir fry recipe is Chinese comfort food at it's best with plenty of sauce to eat with freshly cooked steamed rice.
+This broccoli beef stir fry recipe is Chinese comfort food at its best with plenty of sauce to eat with freshly cooked steamed rice.
 This recipe is saltier than my usual recipes, you can adjust according to your personal preference.

 Ingredients